-The converter allows users to select their own resolution and dynamic performance with external components.
+The converters allow users to select their own dynamic performance with external components.
 This allows the users great flexibility in defining the converter that best suits their system requirements.
-The converter allows users to select the resolution to he 10, 12, 14 or 16 bits and to track resolver signals rotating at up to 1040 revs per second (62,400 rpm) when set to 10-bit resolution.
+The AD2S82A allows users to select the resolution to be 10, 12, 14 or 16 bits and to track resolver signals rotating at up to 1040 revs per second (62,400 rpm) when set to 10-bit resolution.

-The AD2S80A converts resolver format input signals into a parallel natural binary digital word using a ratiometric tracking conversion method.
+The AD2S81A and AD2S82A convert resolver format input signals into a parallel natural binary digital word using a ratio-metric tracking conversion method.
 This ensures high-noise immunity and tolerance of lead length when the converter is remote from the resolver.

-The 10-, 12-, 14- or 16-bit output word is in a three-state digital logic available in 2 bytes on the 16 output data lines.
+The output word is in a three-state digital logic form available in two bytes on the 16 output data lines for the AD2S82A and on eight output data lines for the AD2S81A.
 BYTE SELECT, ENABLE and INHIBIT pins ensure easy data transfer to 8- and 16-bit data buses, and outputs are provided to allow for cycle or pitch counting in external counters.